 The cause of much noise is the Lord Bishop, who attempts to give a sermon.
 Knowing lads have positioned themselves in front of his stand and toss firecrackers at him until he gives up and retreats to safety.
 In spite of wearing some modern safety gear, the Bishop and his Clergy frequently suffer painful burns and injuries.
 But ’Elf and Safety are nowhere to be found!

-As soon as the Clergy are dismissed, the Society’s superb and imposing Tableau and Grand Effigy of Guy Fawkes (the programme notes: “…designed and built meticulously by the Society’s pyrotechnical team…”) are ceremoniously DESTROYED!
+As soon as the Clergy are dismissed, the Society’s superb and imposing Tableau of Boris and Teresa and Grand Effigy of Guy Fawkes (the programme notes: “…designed and built meticulously by the Society’s pyrotechnical team…”) are ceremoniously DESTROYED!
 Yes, it’s all great fun and the great and glorious are blown up.
 The crowd cheers, oohs and aahs, but this is just the beginning.
 For the next half hour or more, the sky is filled with “a Spectacular and Extravagant Finale of Aerial Fireworks.”
-The fireworks show is organised in sections, each louder and more spectacular than the last.
+The fireworks show is organised in sections, each louder and more fantastic than the last.
 Just as the smoke cleared and the crowd cheered what seemed to be the end of the show, another barrage of explosions lit the sky.